You are here

 - AmCham Serbia – AmCham Serbia is sharing a document focusing on COVID-19 Recommendations for Business as well as a check list to protect the workforce from the consequences of COVID-19.

-- AmCham Slovakia – Join AmCham Slovakia’s Women in Business event on Thursday, 17 September 2020.
+- AmCham Slovakia – On Thursday, 17 September 2020 AmCham Slovakia hosted a Women in Business event focusing on the challenges faced by women during the pandemic.
 More information about the event can be found here.

 - AmCham Slovenia – Join AmCham Slovenia’s ‘Coffee to Connect’ – at 10.00, Tuesday through Friday.
 Find out more here.